-- Default font size being ignored by the GTK Look and Feel on Gnome Desktop Environment on Linux; - Contextual Help Window is not brought up to front on Mac OS X; - On Windows 64 bit with JRE 1.6 64 bit distribution the Windows KeyStores are not functional, though they work with JRE 1.6 32 bits or JRE 1.7 64 bit distribution. - In Windows 7, like for many other applications, an "Access Denied" error may be encountered when trying to save KeyStores or when exporting Certificates, Key Pairs, or Private / Public Keys to files that are located in the Windows special folders (e.g. Program Files, Program Files (x86)), due to the User Account Control (UAC) function.
+- Default font size being ignored by the GTK Look and Feel on Gnome Desktop Environment on Linux: - Contextual Help Window is not brought up to front on Mac OS X; - In Windows 7, like for many other applications, an "Access Denied" error may be encountered when trying to save KeyStores or when exporting Certificates, Key Pairs, or Private / Public Keys to files that are located in the Windows special folders (e.g. Program Files, Program Files (x86)), due to the User Account Control (UAC) function.
 This can be fixed by setting the UAC to a lower level or by turning it off.